input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ```abnf
 did:prism:9b5118411248d9663b6ab15128fba8106511230ff654e7514cdcc4ce919bde9b
 ```
-The DID specific identifier corresponds to the hex-encoded hash of the initial state of the DID document.
+The DID method specific identifier corresponds to the hex-encoded hash of the initial state of the DID document.

 The protocol also allows to create DIDs without interaction with the blockchain:
 ```abnf